Student Trustee Elections

 If you have questions about Board policies and/or procedures or student trustee participation in Board and/or Committee meetings, you can contact Trustee Services, email@example.com or firstname.lastname@example.org.

-Relevant York Region District School Board Policies & Procedures:
+Relevant York Region District School Board Policies and Procedures:

 - Assessment and Evaluation